dataiku/dss-visual-edit/docs/get-started.md

 ![](webapp.png)

-Here are the datasets that the webapp backend creates automatically upon starting up (if they don't already exist):
+Here are the datasets that the webapp backend creates automatically upon starting up, if they don't already exist:

  1. **_editlog_**, which is the raw record of all edits made via the webapp.
  2. **_editlog\_pivoted_**, which is the output of a _pivot-editlog_ recipe and the user-friendly view of edits.
 Its schema is a subset of that of the original dataset (it just doesn't have columns that are display-only, but it has the same key columns and the same editable columns).
  3. **_edited_**, which is the output of a _merge-edits_ recipe that feeds from the original dataset and the _editlog\_pivoted_.

 ![](new_datasets.png)

+These datasets are created on the same connection as the original dataset.
+For edits to be recorded by the webapp, this has to be a write connection.
+If that's not the case, you can change the connection of these datasets as soon as they've been added to the Flow.

 ## Use the webapp to make some edits